-The Company's policy is to maintain a strong capital base.
-The Company manages its capital to ensure its continued ability to provide an adequate return to the shareholder, exceed insurance regulatory capital requirements, provide flexibility to take advantage of growth opportunities, maintain a strong credit rating, and to support the risks associated with the business of the Company.
-The Company's capital base is defined as Shareholder's Equity as disclosed on the statement of financial position.
+The Group's policy is to maintain a strong capital base.
+The Group manages its capital to ensure its continued ability to provide an adequate return to the shareholder, exceed insurance regulatory capital requirements, provide flexibility to take advantage of growth opportunities, maintain a strong credit rating, and to support the risks associated with the business of the Group.
+The Group's capital base is defined as Shareholder's Equity as disclosed on the consolidated statement of financial position.

 The Bermuda Monetary Authority ("BMA") is the regulator of the Company.
 Under the laws and regulations of Bermuda, the Company must maintain a minimum amount of statutory capital and surplus based on the enhanced capital requirement.
-As at 31 December 2016, the Company exceeded the minimum requirement.
+As at 31 December 2017, the Company exceeded the minimum requirement.

-Management monitors the adequacy of the Company's capital from the perspective of the Bermuda Insurance Act and Companies Act as well as the regulatory requirements of the other jurisdictions in which the Company operates.
-The Company's practice is to maintain its capitalisation at a level that will exceed the relevant minimum regulatory capital requirements.
-In addition, while not a regulatory requirement, the Company follows the capital adequacy measurement established by the Office of the Superintendent of Financial Institutions in Canada known as the Minimum Continuing Capital and Surplus Requirements ("MCCSR").
-The Company's investment policies emphasise the preservation of capital and the maintenance of a diversified investment portfolio, which together serve to minimise the risk that investment activities pose to the Company's capital.
+Management monitors the adequacy of the Group's capital from the perspective of the Bermuda insurance regulations and the Bermuda Companies Act (1981) as well as the regulatory requirements of the other jurisdictions in which the Group operates.
+The Group's practice is to maintain its capitalisation at a level that will exceed the relevant minimum regulatory capital requirements.
+In addition, while not a regulatory requirement, the Group follows the capital adequacy measurement established by the Office of the Superintendent of Financial Institutions ("OSFI") in Canada known as the Minimum Continuing Capital and Surplus Requirements ("MCCSR").
+OSFI will be implementing a revised approach to the regulatory capital framework in Canada in the first quarter of 2018.

-In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to the shareholder or issue new shares.
+The Group's investment policies emphasise the preservation of capital and the maintenance of a diversified investment portfolio, which together serve to minimise the risk that investment activities pose to the Group's capital.
+In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to the shareholder or issue new shares.

-Under The Insurance Act 1978 (Bermuda), amendments thereto and the Insurance Account Rules 2016 ("the Act"), the Company is required annually to prepare and file statutory financial statements and a statutory financial return.
-The BSCR is the prescribed form of capital and solvency return in Bermuda.
+Under The Insurance Act 1978 (Bermuda), amendments thereto and the Insurance Account Rules 2016 ("the Act"), the Group is required annually to prepare and file a statutory financial return, a capital and solvency return and audited financial statements prepared under Generally Accepted Accounting Principles.
+In addition, the BF&M submits a quarterly financial return.
+The Bermuda Solvency and Capital Requirement ("BSCR") is the prescribed form of capital and solvency return in Bermuda.
 The BSCR includes a standardised model for assessing the minimum capital required to be held by a company based on a measure of risk associated with an insurance company's assets, liabilities, premiums and catastrophe risk exposure.
 The BMA requires all Groups and insurers to maintain their minimum statutory capital and surplus at a level which is 120% of the amount calculated in accordance with the BSCR.

-The Act also requires the Company to meet minimum liquidity ratios whereby defined relevant assets must exceed 75% of defined relevant liabilities.
+The Act also requires the Company to meet minimum liquidity ratios whereby defined relevant assets of its Class 3B operations must exceed 75% of defined relevant liabilities.